top of page

 If your dog has difficulty in new situations, around other dogs or people, I recommend private lessons, with one of our trainers.
 You can find their names and contact information on the 'About Us' page.

-If your dog is having behavioral issues (barking/lunging, fearfulness, aggression, separation issues) please contact me for a referral to a qualified trainer in your area, or check out the International Association of Animal Behavior Consultants trainer search page. www.IAABC.org (www.IAABC.org) These trainers specialize in behavior modification and working with dogs that have more complex training needs.
+If your dog is having behavioral issues (barking/lunging, fearfulness, aggression, separation issues) please contact me for a referral to a qualified trainer in your area, or check out the trainers listed on www.chooseleap.org for trainers who specialize in your dog's particular issue.
+All LEAP trainers are credentialed and use only positive methods when training.

 bottom of page